What Is Participative Leadership? (With Advantages)

 There are also disadvantages to participative leadership for leaders, group members and the organization as a whole:

 The participative leadership style can take a long time to implement.
-Organizing a large group, obtaining ideas and feedback, discussing possible courses of action and then communicating the decision can be a lengthy process.
+Organizing a large group, obtaining ideas and feedback, discussing possible courses of action, and then communicating the decision can be lengthy.
+To help with this, consider establishing clear schedules and allotted times for votes or discussions for new decisions.

-Lower-level group members may feel social pressure to conform to the desires of the group's majority or their superiors.
+Lower-level group members may feel social pressure to conform to the group's majority's or superiors' desires.
 It can be hard to reach a truly democratic decision.
+For example, a lower-level employee might think they need to agree with management for job security.
+To help with this, you might have anonymous surveys or conversations with employees to ensure their opinions matter.

-Due to the amount of time the participative leadership style can take, it comes at a high cost.
-Group members lose time to complete their daily responsibilities.
+Due to the amount of time the participative leadership style can take, it can have a high cost.
+Group members can lose time with their daily responsibilities during these decision-making processes.
+Consider evaluating your assignment allocation and shifts to ensure enough coverage to meet business goals while having collaborative conversations.

 Lack of knowledge